Badwoman3zZ/Badwoman3zZ/README.md

 ### Hi there 👋

 HelloWorld!
-This is Xiaonuo Zhao.
+This is Xiaonuo Mikha'el Zhao.

-- 🔭 I’m currently working on ...college freshman student
+- 🔭 I’m currently working on Colby College sophomore student
 - 🌱 I’m currently learning ...AI and math, while I decide to pursue Global Study or History as second major.
 - 👯 I’m looking to collaborate on ...
 - 🤔 I’m looking for help with ...